glycerine/double-messages-received-bug/README.md

 shell#3: start 2nd caller
 $ ./caller

-shell#3: start the lone callee
+shell#3: start one callee
 $ ./callee
 ~~~

+The above used to result in the callee getting both jobs, and one of the callers never getting that lost job serviced.
+But not anymore with Consumer.Stop() being used.